owkin/fedeca/README.md

 Go [here](./quickstart/quickstart.md).

-Copy-pasting all cells of the tutorial into a regular python script gives a runtime of approximately 1 minute, with less than 2 seconds spent on each run of the FedECA algorithm in-RAM.
+Copy-pasting all cells of the tutorial into a regular python script gives a runtime of approximately 1 minute, with less than 2 seconds spent on each run of the FedECA algorithm in-RAM (using the same Mac M3 Pro as a reference).

 ## <a name="citation"></a>Citing FedECA